BA(Hons) UNSW ; PhD

-Dr Rae (Rachel) Cooper is Associate Professor in Work and Organisational Studies at the University of Sydney Business School, where she is Undergraduate Studies Coordinator.
+Dr Rae (Rachel) Cooper is Associate Professor in Work and Organisational Studies at the University of Sydney Business School, where she is Undergraduate Studies and Honours Coordinator.
 Associate Professor Cooper has published over forty articles and chapters on industrial relations and gender and work in leading journals and in major collections.
 Presently she is working on three key employment relations research topics: flexible work and flexible careers; collective bargaining in Australian and the Fair Work Act, 2009 and; care workers and vulnerable labour.
 Her research has been cited in several parliamentary inquiries into industrial relations and she is regularly called as an Expert Witness in cases and consultations relating to women and labour market issues.

 Through her research and leadership Rae is actively engaged with government, business and NGOs.
 Rae has been appointed to a number of significant board and committees.
 She is the Chair of the Board of Directors of Australian Hearing, the largest provider of hearing services in the country, where she is a member of the Audit and Risk Committee and Chairs the Research Committee.

 She has previously been a Board Director with the NSW TAFE Commission, where she Chaired the Board's Teaching and Learning sub-committee and was a member of the NSW Rural Assistance Authority.
 She played a leading role in a number of government and non-government organisations in the women's policy area, including the NSW Premier's Expert Advisory Council on Women and the NSW Working Women's Centre.